widderslainte/uod/11_campaigns/jungle_hexcrawl/rules_and_rulings.md

 * Initiative
     * Group initiative is used
     * Declare intended actions before round
     * Initiative ties generally go to the PCs on even results, to the foes on odd results.
+This means players always win on "6" and always lose on "1".
     * Actions are taken in order of Moldvay Basic (**SHAWN NEEDS TO ADD HERE**)
 * Other Combat Issues
     * **"Shields be Splintered"** is used - a shield can be sacrificed (effectively destroyed) to negate the effect of an attack.